-Each year, the Pell Grant program enables nearly 9 million of our financially needy students to pay for tuition, books, transportation, and living expenses.
-Over 3 million of these grants go to community college students, providing them with a pathway to higher education.
+Each year, the Pell Grant program enables more than three million community college students with financial need to pay for tuition, books, transportation, and living expenses.
 The Pell Grant remains a valuable investment in a better-educated workforce, higher wages, and a stronger economy.
 Through these hard economic times, community colleges are leading the way to allow millions of students and workers to gain the valuable education and workforce training they need to meet the demands of the 21st Century.
 Continued funding for the Pell Grant program is a vital component to our nation’s long-term economic strength and global competitiveness.

 Community College Facts About Pell Grants

-- 8.36 million credit students attend community colleges (half of all U.S. undergrads).
+- More than 8 million credit-bearing students attend community colleges each year (half of all U.S. undergrads).

 - 3.2 million community college students receive a Pell Grant.

-- $11.3 billion in Pell funds awarded annually to community colleges.
+- $10.5 billion in total Pell Grants awarded annually to community college students

-- One-third of all Pell recipients attend community colleges.
+- One-third of all Pell Grant recipients nationwide attend community colleges.

-- 78% of Pell recipients at community colleges are working students.
+- 78% of Pell Grant recipients at community colleges are working students.

 Pell Grants play a much more prominent role in community college student financing than in other sectors for two primary reasons.
 Community college students, on average, have the lowest incomes, and they also pay the lowest average tuitions—in the fall of 2013, $3,264 for a full-time, full-year, in-state student.
 This means that Pell Grants cover more expenses for community college students than for those attending other types of institutions.
 This helps to minimize student borrowing; just 17% of all community college students take out federal loans.
 Keeping the Pell Grant program whole and maintaining eligibility for needy students remains a top priority for ACCT.